JSkyeV/LLMDataDigitalization/README.md

 Then open the local link (usually http://localhost:8501) in your browser.

 The app allows you to:

 - Upload scanned forms (PDFs)
-- Automatically apply the internal schema (`ocr_schema.json`)
+- Automatically apply the internal schemas from the `schema/` directory
-- Preview and download structured JSON results
+- Preview and download structured JSON and Excel results

 ---

 ## 6. Output Format

 All output strictly follows your defined schema (`ocr_schema.json`):

 - Only handwritten or user-entered responses are extracted.
 - Blank or illegible fields → `null`
 - Checkboxes → extracted as selected options